NO to SB 362

 The bill’s universal deletion mechanism will remove the fuel that powers the ad-supported products and services that consumers rely on in their daily lives.

-The hundreds of companies on the data broker registry, and the countless governments, nonprofits, and other business across California and the country they support, use data for very different purposes, often in ways consumers are unaware of.
+The hundreds of companies on the data broker registry use data for very different purposes, often in ways consumes are unaware of.
 The bill’s blunt deletion instrument fails to inform consumers about the benefits companies provide to them based on data and will cause consumers to unintentionally remove their ability to access services they use every day and expose them to higher risks of fraud and identity theft.

-By limiting the ability of competitors to effectively enter the marketplace and connect with consumers, due to a lack of data in the marketplace, the bill would benefit “big tech” at the expense of the smaller companies, entrepreneurs, and start-ups that drive California’s economic growth and success.
+By limiting the ability of competitors to effectively enter the marketplace and connect with consumers, due to a lack of data in the marketplace, the bill would benefit “big tech” at the cost of the rest of the economy.